xebialabs/xl-deploy-kubernetes-operator/documentation/docs/manual/move_pvc_to_other_namespace.md

 - `metadata.annotations.pv.kubernetes.io/bound-by-controller`

 2. Rename following lines by adding namespace name:
-- `metadata.name` from data-dir-dai-xld-digitalai-deploy-master-0 to dai-xld-nsxld-digitalai-deploy-master-0
+- `metadata.name` from data-dir-dai-xld-digitalai-deploy-master-0 to data-dir-dai-xld-nsxld-digitalai-deploy-master-0
 - `metadata.labels.release` from dai-xld to dai-xld-nsxld
 - `metadata.annotations.meta.helm.sh/release-namespace` from default to nsxld
-- `metadata.annotations.meta.helm.sh/release-name` from dai-xlr to dai-xld-nsxld
+- `metadata.annotations.meta.helm.sh/release-name` from dai-xld to dai-xld-nsxld
   The renaming rule is to replace any occurrence of `dai-xld` with `dai-xld-{{custom_namespace_name}}`

 Create those PVCs, but inside the Namespace “nsxld”: